Curriculum Timeline & Milestones

 Building Foundation (January 2016 – July 2016)

-January 2016: Curriculum Review Committee (CRC) formed.
+January 2016: Dean Gretchen Ritter establishes the Curriculum Review Committee (CRC).
 Laura Brown assumes position as CRC chair.

 January-April 2016: CRC members meet by sub-committee to work in three areas:

 - drafting requirement ideas and scenarios

 - exploring connections to pedagogy

 March-April 2016: Group discussions with students, advising staff, directors of undergraduate study, and university associate deans group

 May 2016: Committee report to Dean Ritter.

 July 2016: Launch of as.cornell.edu/curriculum to serve as public hub for the curriculum discussion.

 Activating Discussions College-wide (August 2016 – January 2017)

 August 2016: CRC representatives meet with department chairs and program directors at the Dean’s retreat; the CRC also convenes with department directors of undergraduate study in two meetings.